 When you have loyal customers, you have people who support your brand.

 And loyal customers will genuinely talk about your brand and products for free.

-You see, it takes some time to take photos or videos of products and post them online.
+You see, taking photos or videos of products takes some time to post them online.
 It means they are really in awe of your products and service.

 But to achieve this, make sure that you are making them feel seen.